Incentive Compensation

 • Multi-currency and localization support

-Manage global teams with support for different currencies, languages, tax rules, and payout timelines.
+Manage global teams with support for different currencies, tax rules, and payout timelines.

 • Integrations with HRIS, CRM, and payroll systems

-Ensure seamless data flow across platforms like Salesforce, Workday, ADP, and NetSuite.
+Ensure seamless data flow across platforms like Salesforce, Workday, and NetSuite.

 Integration with CRM and ERP

 Your ICM software is only as good as the data it connects to.
-If you're still importing spreadsheets or syncing manually, you're setting yourself up for payout errors and shadow accounting.
+If you are still importing spreadsheets or syncing manually, you are setting yourself up for payout errors and shadow accounting.

 • CRM integration (e.g., Salesforce, HubSpot)

-This is where your deal data lives.
+Deal data lives here.
 Syncing deal stages, closed dates, and ACVs ensures that your commission logic triggers correctly and on time.

 • ERP and HRIS connectivity (e.g., NetSuite, Workday)

-Compensation often relies on finance and HR inputs—employee status, territory changes, and fiscal periods.
+Compensation relies on finance and HR inputs: employee status, territory changes, and fiscal periods.
 Native or API-based connections here are critical.

 Tools like Everstage support seamless integration with both CRM and ERP systems, reducing manual effort and ensuring your data stays in sync.